 Ahuwhenua Trophy Competition Judges Announced

-Entrants will be tested on a range of protocols based on the efficiency with which the property is farmed relative to its potential.
-While financial performance, effective governance and management practices are important considerations judges will also take into account conditions that affect financial performance such as climatic conditions and market returns.
+Entrants will be tested on a range of protocols based on the efficiency with which the property is farmed relative to its potential, effective governance and management of the farming enterprise.
+While financial performance is an important part of the judging criteria, judges are also required to take into account conditions that affect financial performance such as drought and market returns.

 Each finalist will host a public field day.
 Competitors benefit from high-level peer review of their farms and the opportunity to share this at the field days leads to on-going improvements in performance for the competitors as well as the attendees.

 A Gala Awards dinner will be held in Rotorua on Friday 3 June 2011.

 As well as being presented with the historic Ahuwhenua Cup, next year’s winner will receive a replica of the trophy, a prestigious medal based on a 1932 design and up to $40,000 in cash and farm-related products and services.
 The three regional winners will each receive a medal and $15,000 in cash or farm related products and services.

 Copies of the entry form are also available on: www.maoritrustee.co.nz.

 BNZ is the Platinum Sponsor for the Award.
 Gold sponsors are AgResearch, Te Puni Kokiri and Beef+Lamb New Zealand.
 Silver sponsors are PGG Wrightson and Ballance Agri-Nutrients, and Bronze sponsors are Ministry of Agriculture and Forestry, Agriculture ITO, AFFCO, BDO, Allflex, Maori Trustee and Yamaha Motors.
 Sponsor support will also be supplied by Tohu Wines, Landcorp and DB Breweries.